 3. Format/Erase the Damaged SSD

-If the above methods won't work and you can't repair SSD anyway, or if the SSD is write-protected due to file system corruption, you can fix the corrupted SSD drive by formatting or erasing the SSD via EaseUS Partition Master:
+If the above methods won't work and you can't repair the SSD anyway, or if the SSD is write-protected due to file system corruption, you can fix the corrupted SSD drive by formatting or erasing the SSD via EaseUS Partition Master:

 Free Download